GALLIFRAY -- A geometric modeling and parameter estimation framework for black hole images using bayesian techniques: Simulated Tests

 The first test is performed with the asymmetric Gaussian model.
 We generate a synthetic dataset for the given set of parameters: $ \mathbf{\Theta_{p}} = [I_0, \sigma, A, \phi] = [2, 40, 0.5, 90^\circ]$, for 24 hours observation, considering the EHT 2017 array configuration.

 We adopted 32 walkers and 1000 samples for the MCMC, while taking the truth values as the initial guesses, which ran for 400 core hours.
 The resultant posterior distribution is plotted in ~Fig. \ref{fig:gauss_mcmc} showing good convergence of the parameters with a burn-in of $1000$ samples.
+To show the convergence, we also show the trace plot and the corresponding autocorrelation plot as well.
+We plot the autocorrelation time ($\tau$) with the number of samples.
+Fig.~\ref{fig:gauss} is plotted for the Gaussian model.
+The effective sample size (ESS) is mentioned for each parameter.